Updated 09/04/25

 Range

-There is a huge range of perennial plants.
-And they can be used for a wide variety of planting schemes.
-Perennial’s work particularly well in beds and borders.
-Blooms such as lilies, Salvia, cranesbill, peonies, hydrangea, campanula, delphiniums, Alchemilla and Kniphofia (red-hot pokers) are eye catching additions.
+There is a wide range of perennial plants, suitable for various planting schemes.
+Perennials work especially well in beds and borders.
+Blooms such as lilies, cranesbill, peonies, campanula, alstroemeria, delphiniums, alchemilla and kniphofia (red-hot pokers) are eye-catching additions.

 Evergreen

-Perennial plants may set seed, but a common way to propagate them is by dividing established plants or taking cuttings.
+Although perennial plants may set seed, gardeners often propagate them by dividing established plants or taking cuttings.

 Biennial plants

-Biennial plants have a two-year life cycle.
-During the first year, they grow only the roots, stems and leaves.
-In the second year they come into flower, produce seeds and die.
+Biennials have a two-year life cycle.
+In the first year, they grow roots, stems and leaves.
+In the second year, they flower, produce seeds, then die.

 No gap planting